Hassan Abdi Dhuhulow

-Hassan Abdi Dhuhulow (1990 – 22 September 2013) was a Norwegian-Somalian Islamist terrorist and Al-Shabaab-member who was one of four perpetrators of the 2013 Westgate shopping mall attack in Nairobi, Kenya that killed 67 people.
+Hassan Abdi Dhuhulow (1990 – 22 September 2013) was a Norwegian-Somalian Islamist terrorist and Al-Shabaab-member who was one of four perpetrators of the 2013 Westgate shopping mall attack in Nairobi, Kenya that killed 71 people.

 Early life

 Dhuhulow came to Norway from Mogadishu, Somalia as a refugee in 1999, settling with what were claimed to be relatives in Larvik.
 Later, several of the claimed family relations have been exposed as false, including an alleged sister who has been prosecuted for false testimony in connection with the Westgate attack.
 Dhuhulow and the alleged sister were granted Norwegian citizenship in 2003 on grounds of their family relations.
-His parents and several other relatives reportedly died or were killed in Somalia.
+His parents and several other relatives allegedly died or were killed in Somalia.

 While described as hot-headed and as having anger issues during his first school years, he had reportedly become a kind and hard-working model student by tenth grade.
 Although well-liked, he was described by himself and by others as being lonely, and he became very religious as a practicing Muslim who prayed five times a day and started bringing a prayer rug with him during upper secondary school.
 He regularly attended the Larvik Mosque, where he became acquainted with Mohyeldeen Mohammad.

 He was a prolific user on web forums, at times displaying clear jihadist sympathies, including on a site hosted by the Islamic Association with 2,500 comments from 2006 to 2008.
 His activities, including contacts with central members of Profetens Ummah led him to be brought in for talks with the Norwegian Police Security Service (PST).